joaomcm/Optimized-UV-Disinfection/README.md

 This is the public repository for the code of the paper "Optimized Coverage Planning for UV Surface Disinfection", ICRA 2021

-TODO: ADD Instructions on how to run the code

 # Getting this repository up and running: